linrunner/tlp-doc/installation/fedora.rst

 .. warning::

-    The TLP packages from the official Fedora repositories for F38 (and newer) do not currently work:

-    * When changing the power source, the profile settings are not applied
+    TLP currently has very limited functionality on Fedora (F38 and later):

+    * Power saving profiles are not applied when switching from AC to battery (or vice versa)
-    * RDW does not work
+    * The :doc:`Radio Device Wizard </settings/rdw>` does not work
     * Trace mode does not work

-    Cause are SELinux AVCs when trying to read the configuration.
-    For this reason upstream support for Fedora via the *Issue tracker* is currently *not possible*.
-There will be no 1.6 Beta packages as well.

-    **Please open Fedora bugs for the AVCs.**
+    The problem lies in SELinux denials that prevent the configuration files from being read.
+You can work around the problem for the time being by `setting SELinux to permissive <https://docs.fedoraproject.org/en-US/quick-docs/selinux-changing-states-and-modes/#_changing_to_permissive_mode>`_,
+    but you should be aware of the impact on system security.

+    To help get this resolved, please file a
+    `Fedora bug <https://docs.fedoraproject.org/en-US/quick-docs/bugzilla-file-a-bug/>`_ (package `selinux-policy`)
+    or a `GitHub issue <https://github.com/fedora-selinux/selinux-policy/issues>`_
+    for your SELinux denials (refer to
+    `Troubleshooting problems related to SELinux <https://docs.fedoraproject.org/en-US/quick-docs/selinux-troubleshooting/>`_).

 .. rubric:: Scope: